An emblem of Bucharest

 - Total area of the soil road works: 174,000 square metres

 This elevated structure has a length of 1,950 meters and helps to facilitate traffic and the passage of the main tram arteries of the capital.
 It has a station on the cable-stayed section of the viaduct with access to the metro and the Gara du Nord platforms.

 This 365-metre long cable-stayed bridge is supported on two 80-metre high pylons, each one having 30 symmetrically placed cables on each side of the pylons.

 The arch bridge over the River Dambovita is 124 metres long and its pylons are supported on footings on top of 40-metre deep columns.
 The arches have a 180-metre front.

-Between the two bridges, unique structures in Romania, the highway and tramway traffic operates along a 1,500-metre long pre-stressed concrete viaduct, including the access ramps that employed an innovating tensioning method and which, just like the bridges, includes an advanced seismic protection system, applied here for the first time in Romania.
+Between the two bridges, unique structures in Romania, the highway and tramway traffic operates along a 1,500-metre long pre-stressed concrete viaduct, including the access ramps that employed an innovating tensioning method.

 The Basarab Bridge connects the north and south of Bucharest and facilitates the traffic in the area, thus completing the main movement ring road in the northwest of the city.

 awarded for the innovating technologies employed in pre-stressing and cable-stays.